Tbaraka/simamaCV/README.md

-# ✦ CV Tailor — AI-Powered Resume Generator
+# ✦SimamaCv — AI-Powered Resume Generator

 > Paste a job description.
 Select your profile.
 Get a tailored, ATS-optimised CV in seconds.